GBRL-Web/GBRL-Web/README.md

-- 👋 Hi, my name is Gabriel, I'm a novice fullstack developer at this time but as all of us, am in a continued learning.
+- 👋 Hi, my name is Gabriel, I'm a novice fullstack developer at this time but as all of us, am in a perpetual learning.
 - My studied languages until now are JS/PHP and their frameworks and complementary composers like Node.JS/express.JS/React.JS/Symfony & HTML/CSS/Twig.
 - I will do my best to keep my account active and upload all the small/large projects that I work on in the hope that others can either refresh, enlarge or influence
 - their knowledge, or why not... inspire to work on new projects!